Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Point Dume is dominated by a mixture of consolidated basalt, boulder fields, and sandy beach, and the area surrounding the site is comprised of a mixture of consolidated bedrock, boulder fields, and sandy beach.
 The primary coastal orientation of this site is south.

 Biodiversity Surveys were done by University of California Santa Cruz in 2013.
 The Biodiversity Survey grid encompasses one section that is approximately 20 meters (along shore) x 10 meters (seaward).
+Click here to view Biodiversity Survey findings at this site.

 For more information about Point Dume, please contact Pete Raimondi.